meltyourface/blank/posts/Self-awareness/Emotional-Blockage-Journaling-A-Pathway-to-Self-Awareness/index.md

 ## "Unlocking Emotions: A Journey Into Self-Awareness and Emotional Healing"

-Overview: The purpose of this self-awareness journaling exercise is to provide individuals with a comprehensive and structured tool for exploring their emotional blockages while promoting deep reflection and healing.
+**Overview**: The purpose of this self-awareness journaling exercise is to provide individuals with a comprehensive and structured tool for exploring their emotional blockages while promoting deep reflection and healing.

-Requirements: A dedicated journal or notebook, a pen, and a quiet space for reflection
+**Requirements**: A dedicated journal or notebook, a pen, and a quiet space for reflection

-Duration: This exercise can be done daily, weekly, or as needed, for a minimum of 4 weeks to effectively assess progress.
+**Duration**: This exercise can be done daily, weekly, or as needed, for a minimum of 4 weeks to effectively assess progress.

 Components: